Gunjan909/NestQuest/README.md

 python app/create_vector_db.py

 This creates a vector db and persists it to disk.
+Note that this repo comes with an-already created database.
+Delete this if starting from scratch with a new listings file.
+If using the provided listings.json file, this step can be skipped.

 5. **Run the main application**